timemates/rrpc-kotlin-docs/Writerside/topics/CodeGen-Plugins.md

 # Developing your own plugins
 Plugins are a powerful way to extend the functionality of a generator, enabling dynamic behavior, custom workflows or generating code for different languages.
-By developing your own plugin, you can tailor the generator to suit specific needs, such as processing custom inputs, providing options, or integrating with external systems.
+By developing your own plugin, you can tailor the generator to suit specific needs, such as processing custom inputs or integrating with external systems.

 This guide will walk you through the steps of creating your own plugin, covering everything from adding dependencies to handling specific signals and sending back appropriate responses.
-Whether you are building a plugin to modify the behavior of an existing generator or to introduce new options, this tutorial will help you get started with the Plugin API.
+Whether you are building a plugin to add the behavior to `rrgcli`, this tutorial will help you get started with the Plugin API.

 ## Step 1: Add Dependencies